-This syllabus is available in English only and the associated assessment materials are available in Chinese.
+This syllabus is available in English only.
+The associated assessment materials are in Marathi.

 Exam administration

 To keep our exams secure, we produce question papers for different areas of the world, known as administrative zones.
 We allocate all Cambridge schools to one administrative zone determined by their location.
 Each zone has a specific timetable.
 Some of our syllabuses offer candidates different assessment options.
 An entry option code is used to identify the components the candidate will take relevant to the administrative zone and the available assessment options.